PJYasuna/LargeQCDetection/Readme.md

 ./FastNBSim input-filename gamma b k
 ```

-For example, `./FastNBSim ER.txt 0.9 0.6 8` is running `FastNBSim` on ER dataset to with gamma = 0.9, b = 0.6 and k = 8.
+For example, `./FastNBSim ER.txt 0.9 0.6 8` is running `FastNBSim` on ER dataset with gamma = 0.9, b = 0.6 and k = 8.

 If you want to excute "NBSim".
 The format of the input parameter is,